viamrobotics/docs/docs/components/encoder/_index.md

 # SME: Rand
 ---

-An encoder is a type of sensor that can detect speed and direction of rotation of a motor or a joint.
+The _encoder_ component represents a type of sensor that can detect speed and direction of rotation of a motor or a joint.
 It is often used in conjunction with a motor, and is sometimes even built into a motor.
 An encoder could also be mounted on a passive joint or other rotating object to keep track of the joint angle.